 All of RISD’s policies and procedures pertaining to travel apply to foreign travel.
 Actual costs are reimbursable, to the extent reasonable and necessary, provided valid business purposes and appropriate documentation are submitted with the expense report.
 Any travel by students or faculty conducted outside the US should be reported to and coordinated with the Director of Global Partners and Programs.

 RISD provides business travel accident protection for all active full and part-time faculty and staff members on RISD-approved and directed business travel.
 Prior authorization of travel is important to support claims made under this policy.
 Specific questions regarding the RISD business travel accident insurance coverage should be directed to the Office of Risk Management and Compliance.

-This policy was created on: November 1, 2013, as part of the Travel and Expense policy
+This policy was created on: November 1, 2013, as part of the original Travel and Expense policy

 This policy was last reviewed/modified on: 10/5/2021